-Our device-drug combination products (BonyPid-1000 and BonyPid-500) are beta-Tri-Calcium Phosphate (β -TCP), doxycycline coated Bone Void Fillers.
-BonyPid-500 and BonyPid-1000 are expected to be regulated in the US as class III medical devices, and require FDA authorization prior to marketing, by means of a PMA.
-Based on 21 CFR 888.3045, we anticipate that BonyPid-1000 (primarily for orthopedic indication) will be classified as a resorbable calcium salt bone void filler, antibiotic containing (Product code: to be assigned, analogous to MQV) whereas, based on 21 CFR 872.3930, BonyPid-500 (primarily for dental indication) will be classified as a bone grafting material antibiotic containing (Product code: to be assigned, analogous to LPK).
+Our device-drug combination products (BonyPid and DentaPid) are beta-Tri-Calcium Phosphate (β -TCP), doxycycline coated Bone Void Fillers.
+DentaPid and BonyPid are expected to be regulated in the US as class III medical devices, and require FDA authorization prior to marketing, by means of a PMA.
+Based on 21 CFR 888.3045, we anticipate that BonyPid (Orthopedic indication) will be classified as a resorbable calcium salt bone void filler, antibiotic containing (Product code: to be assigned, analogous to MQV) whereas, based on 21 CFR 872.3930, DentaPid (Dental indication) will be classified as a bone grafting material antibiotic containing (Product code: to be assigned, analogous to LPK).

-With respect to our drug product candidates, such as D-PLEX, we anticipate that the FDA will select different centers and/or legal authorities for review, depending on the incorporated active pharmaceutical ingredient, or API (such as, but not limited to, drug, siRNA and biologics respectively).
+With respect to our drug product candidates, such as DoxyPid, OncoPid, OncoPid-RNA BonyPid-GF and our soft-tissue solutions, we anticipate that the FDA will select different centers and/or legal authorities for review, depending on the incorporated Active Pharmaceutical Ingredient, or API (such as, but not limited to, Drug, siRNA and Biologics respectively).
 In these cases, the governmental review requirements would substantially vary.
-If a product candidate was reviewed under drug or biologic legal authorities and/or reviewed by the Center for Drug Evaluation and Research (CDER), or Center for Biologics Evaluation and Research (CBER), the path to regulatory approval would be different and could be more costly and lengthy.
+If a product candidate (e.g., OncoPid) were reviewed under drug or biologic legal authorities and/or reviewed by the Center for Drug Evaluation and Research (CDER), or Center for Biologics Evaluation and Research (CBER), the path to regulatory approval would be different and could be more costly and lengthy.